ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 There are a few things to look out for.

 First is the time that application tests take to run.
 For small apps, its impact is minimal.
 However, for large apps, maintaining a short feedback loop becomes critical.
-If you can verify something in your app with unit or rendering tests, do so instead.
+In these cases, if you can verify a scenario in your app using unit or rendering tests, you may want to consider them instead.

 Second, you can use Ember CLI to create an application test.
 Because application tests can cover anything in your app, you will want to organize the files in some natural manner.
 This will help you quickly find tests and prevent writing duplicates.